chezyio/SC3010/README.md

 #### Trusted Platform Module

--   **A chip that is integrated into the platform and has a separated co-processir**
+-   **A chip that is integrated into the platform and has a separated co-processor**
     -   Contains random number and key generators
     -   Crypto execution engine with different set of crypto keys
 -   State cannot be compromised by malicious host system